leftmove/wallstreetlocal/README.md

 The problem though, is that these holdings are often cumbersome to access, and valuable analysis is often hidden behind a paywall.
 Through **wallstreetlocal**, the SEC's 13F filers become more accessible and open.

-* **Large:** With over 850,000 companies archived, any company registered with the SEC can be queried.
+* **Large:** With over 850,000 companies archived, any filer registered with the SEC can be queried.
 Download the database [here](https://drive.google.com/file/d/1LT4xiFJkh6YlAPQDcov8YIKqcvevFlEE/view).
 * **Recent Data:** View stocks in aggregation as the back-end collects and organizes holdings from individual filers.
-With thousands of cached stocks in our database, accurate and recent data is available for any evaluations.
+With thousands of cached stocks in our database, accurate and recent data is available for any evaluation.
 * **Historical Data:** View individual filings and their holdings in the explorer, or visit the SEC directly.

 <p align="center">